Jira Sync Integration

 If “Restrict imported data to authenticated users” is enabled:

-- Navigate to Settings > Ecosystem
+- Navigate to Settings > Integrations

 - Click Jira under Next-Gen Integrations